Vsimpro/TCPEar/README.md

-# TCPEar
+## TCP - Ear
-Simple Tool that logs the TCP packets coming in to your machine, specifically from port 22
+Simple Tool that logs the TCP packets coming in to your machine, specifically from port 22.

+#### Modification into a specific use case.
+Tracking any port is easy with just minor adjustments.
+On line 19, you'll find the main suspect of this crime,
+> "sudo tcpdump -nlq "tcp[13] == 2 and dst port 22" | while read x; do echo "${x}"; echo -en \\a; done"

+by changing the number "-- dst port 22" | --" into the desired port number, i.e "-- dst port 23",
+it will now begin to listen to TCP packets flowing into that port.
+You might also want to change this number a few lines below,
+> log_dict(line, "22")
+to have it write the port number into the .txt log.